DimitarChristoff/Modal/README.md

 Events in Modal.Base
 --------------------

-`onReady` - fires when instance is created
+- `onReady` - fires when a new instance is created
-`onShow` - fires when modal is shown
+- `onShow` - fires when modal is shown
-`onHide` - firs when modal is hidden
+- `onHide` - firs when modal is hidden

 Data properties and options for Modal.BootStrap
 -----------------------------------------------